atbcb/ICTTestingBaseline/docs/06Images.md

 #### Test Instructions
 If the image is meaningful:
 1. Check that the combination of the accessible name and accessible description is not empty.
-1. Check that the combination of accessible name and accessible description provide an equivalent description.
+1. Check that the non-empty combination of accessible name and accessible description provides an equivalent description.
 Numerous attributes contribute to the computation of the accessible name and accessible description.
 Refer to [HTML Accessibility API Mappings 1.0 for img](https://www.w3.org/TR/html-aam-1.0/#img-element).
     1. Descriptions of the image that are provided by page content must be programmatically associated.
 2. Check that the ARIA role is NOT "presentation".
 3. Check that the ARIA role is NOT "none".